Agents of deterioration: Dissociation

 Dissociation refers to the loss of information associated with an object, such as provenance or location information, without which the object loses significance or is lost.
 In earlier versions of the framework this was referred to as 'custodial neglect'.
 Dissociation can cover loss of identification labels, misplacement of parts of an object, lack of descriptive information for example.
-Neglecting a collecitn is also part of dissociation.
+Neglecting a collection is also part of dissociation.
 By not doing the proper research and not making sure everything stays together, institutions can lose information and cause their collections to lose value.

 Dissociation can also be caused because of a natural disaster.

 Having a good documentation plan and a good backup for the electronic system can help mitigate the damages done by events we cannot control.

 Rigorous information management protocols are necessary, such as regular collection audits and administrative reviews.
 A good documentation practice and making sure the labels are following their respective object is essential to help prevent dissociation.

 Fire

 Fire directly consumes cultural heritage through burning or by the deposition of smoke and soot on surfaces.
 Fire suppression systems can also cause damage - e.g. water damage from sprinklers.
 For example, about 18 million objects were destroyed in the 2018 fire at the National Museum of Brazil.

 Preventive maintenance is critical to prevent and minimize the risk of fire.
-Strategies include banning smoking and other sources of flame and heat, routine maintenance of fire extinguishers, maintaining a regular schedule for the maintenance and testing of smoke detectors, and protecting the building and contents with [Sprinkler Systems|sprinkler systems].
+Strategies include banning smoking and other sources of flame and heat, routine maintenance of fire extinguishers, maintaining a regular schedule for the maintenance and testing of smoke detectors, and protecting the building and contents with sprinkler systems.